mtlawson/mtlawson_public/README.md

 app.R is a self-sufficient file to run this module--the requisite two data generation functions have been migrated into its body.

 The finished app can be viewed at https://mt-lawson.shinyapps.io/flex_sim1_shiny/.

+MODULE 3: SAMPLE PYTHON CODE

+This module contains my implementation of a learn-to-code Python assignment.
+The exercise entailed coding the working functionality of a vending machine.
+Coding concepts illustrated: user-defined classes and exceptions, documentation, user input cleaning, simplifying arithmetic with basic numpy, recursion, and encapsulating large tasks into single functions so that the user only needs define the class and call run().
+The only file needed for this module is VendingMachine.py; the vending machine interface will automatically initiate when VendingMachine.py is run.